oracle-livelabs/goldengate/ggsa-pipeline/create-ggsa-deployment/create-ggsa-deployment.md

 2. Click **Create connection**.

-3. The Create connection panel consists of two pages.
-On the General information page, for Name, enter **Kafka** and optionally, a description.
+3. In the Create connection panel, on the General information page, for Name, enter **Kafka** and optionally, a description.

 4. From the Compartment dropdown, select **&lt;USER&gt;-COMPARTMENT**.

-5. From the a Type dropdown, select **Apache Kafka**.
+5. From the a Type dropdown, select **Apache Kafka** from the Big Data section.

     ![Kafka details](./images/kafka_connect_1.png)